 Koh Phi Phi

-Closer to Krabi than Phuket, the most famous Thai island has hotels and other resorts at every level of luxury, as well as a reputation for hedonistic partying.
+Closer to Krabi than Phuket, Koh Phi Phi is the most famous Thai island.
+It has hotels and other resorts at every level of luxury, as well as a reputation for hedonistic partying.

 Its New Year celebrations attract young people from all over the world, who indulge in activities such as hard-drinking, all-night dancing and cliff-jumping.